antoneliasson/Writers_Choice/README.txt

 Optional.
 A site name to present to the user during login.

 ### [server:main] host
-Which hosts the HTTP server should respond to.
-Defaults to 0.0.0.0 (everyone).
+Which hostname or IP address the HTTP server should listen on.
+Defaults to 0.0.0.0 (all IP addresses on this host).

 ### [server:main] port
 Which port the HTTP server should listen on.
 Can be an integer, or a placeholder if